When replacing windows or doors, people can often overlook the various types of glass used in product construction.

 Toughened glass is often mistaken for laminated glass, but the two have important differences.
 It is not just differences in manufacture that separate them; they have distinctive properties that make tithe more or less suitable for various applications.
 Toughened glass, sometimes called tempered glass, is a high-strength material made by heating glass to a very high temperature and then rapidly cooling it.
 The rapid cooling compresses the glass surface to create a strong outer layer that makes tempered glass up to five times stronger than regular glass.
 Toughened glass is used in products that require both strength and resistance to heat, such as shower cubicles, splashbacks and protector screens.

 As more glass is used in buildings, they develop problems dissipating the heat produced by strong sunshine.
 Also called solar control glass, reflective glass can be clear or tinted and has a thin layer of metal oxide applied to the surface.
-Available in an array of tints, it reduces the solar heat while allowing most visible light to pass through unimpeded.
+Available in various tints, it reduces the solar heat while allowing most visible light to pass through unimpeded.
 Solar glass units are usually double-glazed, providing good insulation against heat and noise.
-In sunny weather, it reduces the heat gain in a room and in cloudy weather, it allows the maximum level of natural light.
+In sunny weather, it reduces the heat gain in a room; in cloudy weather, it allows the maximum level of natural light.

 This type of glass is a high-tech product that allows light to pass through but reflects heat, so indoor spaces stay light but remain temperate in any weather conditions.
 The low-E stands for 'low emissivity' and combines high heat insulation with relatively high visibility.
 Thus letting light through but not heat.
 Low-E glass has a transparent metallic coating that reflects longer wavelength heat-carrying light without impeding short-wavelength natural light.
 It works in both directions, reflecting heat back into the room on cool winter nights.
 The drawbacks are a slight green/blue tint and a lack of durability.
 As coatings are very thin, they can be easily scratched during window installation or deteriorate over time.
 They are also more expensive than other glass windows.